AMythicDev/zigverm/README.md

 - If you are devloping `zigverm`, you can omit the `--release=safe` flag.
 - You will have `zigverm` and `zig` in `zig-out/bin/` directory
 - Lastly follow the same steps [for windows](#for-windows)

+#### Note for Zig >= v0.14
+There have been some API changes in Zig v0.14 (not released yet) which makes zigverm fail to compile on these versions of Zig.
+All the changes required to fix this is issue is being tracked in [this](https://github.com/AMythicDev/zigverm/pull/2) PR.
+It will be merged into main once this version of Zig comes out.

 ## Features